kauly/threejs-journey/README.md

-# Astro Boilerplate
+# Astro Threejs

-This my Astro boileplate it has Tailwind, prettier and import aliases already configured.
+This are my exercises from the famous [ThreeJS course](https://threejs-journey.com/) by Bruno Simon.
+So far so good.